wangkingqq/appligal/PRIVACY.md

 - Request correction or deletion of your data.
 - Opt-out of non-essential data collection.

-To exercise these rights, please contact us at [Your Email Address].
+To exercise these rights, please contact us at wangkingqq@gmail.com.

 ## 7. Contact Us
 For any questions regarding this policy, please reach out to: